 Centro Ciência Viva de Lagos

 The Lagos Ciência Viva Science Centre (CCVL) integrates the National Network of Ciência Viva Science Centres, in Portugal.
-We guide our activities and mission, to promote an active citizenship based on scientific knowledge and to create a social progress based on curiosity, creativity, critical thinking, engaging all citizens.
+Their activities and mission aim to promote an active citizenship based on scientific knowledge and to create a social progress based on curiosity, creativity, critical thinking, engaging all citizens.